How much does it cost to replace your home radiator?

 How to save on a home radiator replacement

 The most reliable way to reduce your home radiator replacement cost is to get multiple quotes from local professionals.
 Don’t just choose the lowest bidder, though.
 If one estimate is significantly lower than the rest, find out why.
 It may be because the contractor isn’t as qualified or uses low-quality parts, which will only lead to more costs later on.

-Radiator type also impacts what you’ll pay for a replacement.
-According to Fixr’s figures, the average cost for a hot water radiator unit ranges from as little as $100 to about $1,000, while electric units can vary from $200 to as much as $1,500 and steam units from $300 to $2,500.
+As we’ve mentioned, radiator type also impacts what you’ll pay for a replacement.
 But bear in mind that while some radiators may cost you more upfront, they could help you realize savings down the road.

 For instance, investing in a plumbed radiator system combined with a high-efficiency boiler can translate into lower bills over the long run.
 In contrast, an electric radiator system—though the least expensive to purchase and install—is generally the most expensive way to heat your home on an ongoing basis.
 Additionally, electric models generally only last eight to 12 years, while plumbed radiators are known to last as long as 20 years—meaning you may save money by buying a plumbed radiator that will not need to be replaced again for about two decades.

 How to pay for replacing a home radiator

 If you’re faced with an unexpected radiator replacement cost, the total bill for parts and labor could be anywhere from a few hundred dollars to several thousand.
 If you don’t have that kind of money sitting in your bank account, don’t panic.
 There are many financing options that are designed for emergency home repairs.